Jersey City Workers’ Compensation Lawyers

 Always consult an attorney before accepting any compensation from an insurance company or signing any legal documents.
 Insurance companies will offer low settlements, taking advantage of injured workers who are stressed, under financial strain, and unfamiliar with the workers’ compensation system.
 If you accept a settlement, you will be required to sign an agreement that releases the insurance company from responsibility for any future payments.
 Once you sign such an agreement, it is extremely difficult to undo, even if you realize you were entitled to more benefits.

-Why Should I Choose Brach Eichler Trial Lawyers?
+Why Should I Choose Brach Eichler Injury Lawyers?

 - Did we provide justice?